 Designs can be conveyed through sketches, drawings, or physical models.
-These representations are useful in communicating • ideas for a problem's solutions to other people. (secondary to K-ESS3-3)
+These representations are useful in communicating ideas for a problem's solutions to other people. (secondary to K-ESS3-3)

-Science and Engineering Practices Cross-Cutting Concepts Developing and Using Models Modeling in K-2 builds on prior experiences and progresses to include using and developing models (i.e., diagram, drawing, physical replica, diorama, dramatization, storyboard) that represent concrete events or design solutions.
+Developing and Using Models

+Modeling in K-2 builds on prior experiences and progresses to include using and developing models (i.e., diagram, drawing, physical replica, diorama, dramatization, storyboard) that represent concrete events or design solutions.

 Use a model to represent relationships in the natural world.
+(K-ESS3-1)

-(K-ESS3-1) Analyzing and Interpreting Data Analyzing data in K-2 builds on prior experiences and progresses to collecting, recording, and sharing observations.
+Analyzing data in K-2 builds on prior experiences and progresses to collecting, recording, and sharing observations.

 Use observations (firsthand or from media) to describe patterns in the natural world in order to answer scientific questions.
+(K-LS1-1)

-(K-LS1-1) Engaging in Argument from Evidence Engaging in argument from evidence in K-2 builds on prior experiences and progresses to comparing ideas and representations about the natural and designed world(s).
+Engaging in argument from evidence in K-2 builds on prior experiences and progresses to comparing ideas and representations about the natural and designed world(s).

 Construct an argument with evidence to support a claim.
+(K-ESS2-2)

-(K-ESS2-2) Obtaining, Evaluating, and Communicating Information Obtaining, evaluating, and communicating information in K-2 builds on prior experiences and uses observations and texts to communicate new information.
+Obtaining, evaluating, and communicating information in K-2 builds on prior experiences and uses observations and texts to communicate new information.

 Communicate solutions with others in oral and/or written forms using models and/or drawings that provide detail about scientific ideas.
-(K-ESS3-3) Patterns Patterns in the natural and human designed world can be observed and used as evidence.
-(K-LS1-1) Cause and Effect Events have causes that generate observable patterns.
-(K-ESS3-3) Systems and System Models Systems in the natural and designed world have parts that work together.
-(K-ESS2-2),(K-ESS3-1) Unit Pacing Required Resource: FOSS Animals Two by Two Lessons And Tin neframe (40 days) Goldfish (3 days) Guppies(2 days) Schoolyard Birds (2 days) Water Snails (2 days) Shells (1 day) Land Snails (2 days) Redworms (2 days) Redworms & Night Crawlers (2 days) Isopod Observations (4 days) Animals living together (2 days) Journaling (18 days) CAREER READINESS, LIFE LITERACIES, AND KEY SKILLS AND COMPUTER SCIENCE environment to meet their needs.
-Activity: The students will observe goldfish and guppies and notice the changes in behaviors of the goldfish and g 9.2 Career Awareness, Exploration, and Preparation 9.2.2.CAP.1: Make a list of different types of jobs and des e for how plants and animals (including humans) can change the in water.
-Over time add tunnels, plants, and other water features supples.
+(K-ESS3-3)

+Patterns

+Patterns in the natural and human designed world can be observed and used as evidence.
+(K-LS1-1)

+Events have causes that generate observable patterns.
+(K-ESS3-3)

+Systems and System Models

+Systems in the natural and designed world have parts that work together.
+(K-ESS2-2),(K-ESS3-1)

+Unit Pacing Required Resource: FOSS Animals Two by Two

+- Goldfish (3 days)

+- Guppies(2 days)

+- Schoolyard Birds (2 days)

+- Water Snails (2 days)

+- Shells (1 day)

+- Land Snails (2 days)

+- Redworms (2 days)

+- Redworms & Night Crawlers (2 days)

+- Isopod Observations (4 days)

+- Animals living together (2 days)

+- Journaling (18 days)

+CAREER READINESS, LIFE LITERACIES, AND KEY SKILLS AND COMPUTER SCIENCE

+Consider the environmental, social, and economic impacts of a decision.

+K-ESS2-2 Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.

+Activity: The students will observe goldfish and guppies in water.
+Over time add tunnels, plants, and other water features and notice the changes in behaviors of the goldfish and guppies.

+9.2.2.CAP.1: Make a list of different types of jobs and describe the skills associated with each job.

-other living things in the local environment.
+K-ESS3-3 Communicate solutions that will reduce the impact of climate change and humans on the land, water, air, and/or other living things in the local environment.

 Activity: Students will make a list of jobs that affect the environment.